Juan Yepez Preview, Player Props: Cardinals vs. Brewers

 Brewers Pitching Rankings

-- The Brewers' 3.77 team ERA ranks first across all league pitching staffs.
+- The Brewers have the top team ERA across all league pitching staffs (3.76).

-- Brewers pitchers combine to surrender 193 total home runs at a clip of 1.2 per game (to rank 19th in the league).
+- Brewers pitchers combine to allow 193 total home runs at a clip of 1.2 per game (to rank 17th in the league).

-- Miley (9-4 with a 3.20 ERA and 77 strikeouts in 115 1/3 innings pitched) goes for his 10th victory when he makes the start for the Brewers, his 23rd of the season.

-- In his most recent appearance on Thursday, the left-hander threw six scoreless innings against the St. Louis Cardinals while surrendering three hits.
+- In his last appearance on Friday against the Miami Marlins, the righty threw five scoreless innings while surrendering two hits.

-- The 36-year-old has amassed an ERA of 3.20, with 6 strikeouts per nine innings, in 22 games this season.
-Opposing hitters have a .219 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.